mlcolab/Pathfinder.jl/docs/src/multipathfinder.md

 `result` is a [`MultiPathfinderResult`](@ref).
 See its docstring for a description of its fields.

-`result.fit_dist_mix` is a uniformly-weighted `Distributions.MixtureModel`.
+`result.fit_distribution` is a uniformly-weighted `Distributions.MixtureModel`.
 Each component is the result of a single Pathfinder run.

-While we could draw samples from `result.fit_dist_mix` directly, these aren't equivalent to the samples returned by multi-path Pathfinder, which uses multiple importance sampling with Pareto-smoothed importance resampling to combine the individual runs and resample them so that, if possible, the samples can be used to estimate draws from `logp` directly.
+While we could draw samples from `result.fit_distribution` directly, these aren't equivalent to the samples returned by multi-path Pathfinder, which uses multiple importance sampling with Pareto-smoothed importance resampling to combine the individual runs and resample them so that, if possible, the samples can be used to estimate draws from `logp` directly.

 Note that [PSIS.jl](https://github.com/arviz-devs/PSIS.jl), which smooths the importance weights, warns us that the importance weights are unsuitable for computing estimates, so we should definitely run MCMC to get better samples.
 Pathfinder's samples can still be useful though for initializing MCMC.

-Let's compare Pathfinder's samples with samples from `result.fit_dist_mix` directly, plotted over the exact marginal density.
+Let's compare Pathfinder's samples with samples from `result.fit_distribution` directly, plotted over the exact marginal density.

 ```@example 1
 using Plots

 τ_approx = result.draws[1, :]
 β₁_approx = result.draws[2, :]
-draws2 = rand(result.fit_dist_mix, ndraws)
+draws2 = rand(result.fit_distribution, ndraws)
 τ_approx2 = draws2[1, :]
 β₁_approx2 = draws2[2, :]